MughalAman/chat-app/README.md

 ```

 ## Build the app
-Just push the changes and the app will be built automatically
+Make a pull request and the app will be built and deployed to [render](https://render.com/).

 ## Credits
 The team behind this project: